night0721/cath.exe/README.md

 5. Then you can Name your Cluster, after that click on `Create Cluster`. *This will take a couple of minutes.*
 6. Then click on `Database Access` from the sidebar & then click on `Add New Database User`.
 7. Under the `Password - Authentication Method`.
 Enter a username & password. then click on `Add User`.
-8. After that, click on `Network Access` from the sidebar & then click on `Add IP Address`. & click on the `Add Current IP Address` Then click on `Confirm`.
+8. After that, click on `Network Access` from the sidebar & then click on `Add IP Address`. & click on the `Allow Access from Anywhere` Then click on `Confirm`.
 9. now, Click on `Database` from the sidebar & then click on `Connect`.
 10. Then on click on `Connect your Application`. & Copy the link.
 11. The paste that link in the `MONGODB` feild in the `.env` file.